 Technical Illustration

-Combining my passion for data analysis with my love of Adobe Illustrator, I found myself captivated by the precision and technical skills required for creating diagrams and visualizations for a publication like Science.
-With the expert guidance of Design Director Beth Rakouskas and Managing Graphics Editor Alberto Cuadra, my proficiency in illustration and comprehension of data visualization saw substantial improvement, leading to my promotion to Graphics Editor in 2015.
+Combining my passion for data analysis with a love for Adobe Illustrator, I quickly became drawn to the precision and technical skill required to create visualizations for a publication like Science.
+Under the expert mentorship of Design Director Beth Rakouskas and Managing Graphics Editor Alberto Cuadra, I deepened my understanding of illustration and data storytelling—growth that ultimately led to my promotion to Graphics Editor in 2015.

 Art Direction

-I frequently collaborated with editorial artists to produce illustrations for special issues.
+In addition to directing photo research and overseeing cover development for several of our secondary journals, I regularly collaborated with editorial artists to create illustrations for special issues.